-You can contact Council's Animal Services on 4732 7543 during business hours for advice and information.
+Contact Council's Animal Services team on 4732 7543 during business hours for advice and information.

 Find out about our next free microchipping day.

 Read about changes to the law affecting cat and dog owners

 Find animal ownership forms.